jzipfler/carbon/rfcs/text/responsiveGrid.md

 By dividing the available space into predictably-sized modules (both vertically and horizontally), complex layouts that don't have fixed dimensions can be controlled and components can be positioned allowing a clean separation of content and style.
 Once the underlying structure of a design is mapped, breakpoints can be used to control how each component responds at given widths.

-For maximum flexibility the Design System responsive grid uses 12 equal width columns.
-12 is divisible into 12, 6, 4, 3, 2 or 1 even widths columns giving maximum possible flexibility for a layout.
+For maximum flexibility, the Design System responsive grid uses 12 equal-width columns.
+12 is divisible into 12, 6, 4, 3, 2 or 1 equal-width columns, giving maximum possible flexibility for a layout.

 For full details of the proposal read the [Sage Design System Grid](http://designsystem.sage.com/foundations/grid/).